 Clearing blocked drains is rarely at the top of the day’s to-do list, however often there are signs there is an issue for some time before your drain becomes completely blocked.
 The main indicator your drain is blocked is the water will not flow as freely down the drain as it once did.
 You may also hear some gurgling or notice a bad smell coming from the affected drain.

-Blocked drains will not fix themselves and in most cases, there would have been blockage signs leading to the day that the drain is totally blocked.
+Blocked drains will not fix themselves and in most cases, there would have been blockage signs leading to the day that the drain is totally blocked and then requires clearing.

 This is an obvious one.
 It's not uncommon to have bad smells in your bathroom, however if they are not going away you can be sure you have issues in your drainage system.